 We suspect that the shift in catch-and-release attitude observed at the close of the 20th century had a greater influence on the Largemouth Bass population at Ross Barnett Reservoir than any of the harvest regulations.
 If length limits are effective, then shifts in metric trajectories following a regulation change are to be expected.
-Yet, shifts were seldom evident, and when they were they did not correspond to regulations; in particular, the long-term trends observed were generally in one direction, more coherent with a long-term attitudinal change than with well-defined regulation changes.
+For example, in a review of 49 evaluations of largemouth bass population response to length limits published between the 1960s and mid-1990s Wilde (1997) observed that length limits often restructured populations by increasing population size (both MLL and SLL) and the proportion of large fish in the population (SLL only).
+However, at Ross Barnett Reservoir shifts in population metrics did not correspond with regulations; in particular, the long-term trends observed were generally in one direction, more coherent with a long-term attitudinal change than with well-defined regulation changes.
 Moreover, in 2009 when harvest was liberalized by lowering the 15-in MLL to 12-in, the rate of release remained high despite the opportunity to harvest more fish, substantiating our interpretation that attitudinal changes regarding harvest were steering population metrics instead of agency-levied harvest regulations.
 The only metric we could pin directly to regulation changes was average weight of fish harvested.
-This metric shifted after every regulation change as it directly reflected the fraction of the population available for harvest to an increasingly smaller percentage of harvest-oriented anglers, but possibly also to a larger segment of anglers that may harvest a small part of their catch.
+This metric shifted after every regulation change as it directly reflected the fraction of the population available for harvest to a small percentage of harvest-oriented anglers, but possibly also to a segment of anglers that may harvest a small part of their catch.

 Many of the observed changes in population metrics can be interpreted in terms of the harvest deficit created by the prevailing catch-and-release attitude.
 For example, the decline in median TL of fish >12-in documented by cluster 1 is consistent with the accumulation of fish >12-in documented by cluster 6.
-This accumulation is expected to cause growth reductions.
-Also, the decline in fish <8-in documented by cluster 2, and parallel increase in median TL of fish <12-in documented by cluster 6, reflects the effect that a buildup of larger predators may have through cannibalism (Dong and DeAngelis 1998).
-Overall, the characteristics of the Largemouth Bass population shifted towards those expected in unfished populations (Goedde and Coble 1981; Longhurst 2002).
+This accumulation is expected to cause growth reductions (Gabelhouse 1987; Novinger 1987; McHugh 1990; Beamesderfer and North 1995).
+Also, the decline in fish <8-in documented by cluster 2, and a parallel increase in median TL of fish <12-in documented by cluster 6, reflects the effect that a buildup of larger predators may have through cannibalism (Dong and DeAngelis 1998).
+Overall, the characteristics of the Largemouth Bass population shifted towards those expected in unharvested populations (Goedde and Coble 1981; Longhurst 2002).